prjemian/dhtioc/install.rst

 1. Connect a DHT22 sensor to the RPi
 1. Prepare the Operating System media
 1. Boot the RPi
+1. Pick a unique host name
 1. ``raspi-config``
 1. Apply Operating system updates
 1. Enable the hardware interfaces used by this project
 1. Make *Python v3* be the default ``python``
-1. Change the host name
 1. Reboot

 Connect the DHT22 sensor